marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 ## Part 4: Analysis

-The MD trajectory will automatically be loaded into the 1btl\_0rn.sp20 object when DYNAM is finished.
+The MD trajectory will automatically be loaded into the 1btl\_0rn.sp20 object when DYNAM is finished. *If this is not the case, you can load it yourself into the 1btl_0rn.sp20 object:*

+`load 1btl_0rn/dynam/md_1btl_0rn.sp20.trj, 1btl_0rn.sp20, 3, trj`
+`load 1btl_0rn/dynam/min_1btl_0rn.sp20.rst, 1btl_0rn.sp20`

 Press the play button to move between the frames.
 You can adjust the number of frames per second in the Movie drop-down menu.
 You can use the measurement function in the Wizard menu to monitor distances during the MD simulation.

 ![](measurement_wizard.png)